iposton/angular-redux-firebase-url-manager/README.md

-# An Angular 1.x url manager with Redux and Firebase
+# An Angular 1.x url manager with Redux and Firebase - [Demo](https://my-url-manager.herokuapp.com/)

+Get started quick by pushing this to repo to Heroku!
+There are important config vars that need to be set up for Heroku to work.
+After you create a heroku app run <code>heroku config:set NPM_CONFIG_PRODUCTION=false</code> this will make sure all modules from package.json install properly.
+Also the API_KEY and DB_URL from the firebase database will need to be set.
+If you are working locally just put your keys in database.js in the config block but it's best not to push keys to github.
+It is better to store keys in heroku for live production of this app.
+Enjoy!
+More details and features coming soon.